cjpais/writing/serve/day/dec14_2020/index.md

     * just a simple table for now
       * checkboxes in the table to manually assign group
       * simple filtering at the top of the table
+  * groups
+    * show the groups in some simple bubbles or something
 * start sending out test emails